ibm-cloud-docs/mas-ms/security.md

 https://www.ibm.com/downloads/cas/MVN9G536

 SOC2:
 The SOC 2 report is intended for both current and prospective clients.
 It outlines IBM Cloud's policies and processes regarding security and compliance in our data centers.
-A member of the IBM CDS team can request this report on behalf of an IBM Salesperson for their customer or prospect.
+A member of the IBM SRE team can request this report on behalf of an IBM Salesperson for their customer or prospect.

 SOC1:
 The SOC 1 (SSAE16) report outlines an organization's internal control over financial reporting.
 This is a controlled distribution report managed by IBM Cloud compliance for business controls purposes.
 The SOC 1 report is intended for current IBM Cloud clients and/or their compliance auditors only and can be requested by IBM.
 SOC1 reports are not available if a client is currently a prospect.
-A member of the IBM CDS team can request this report on behalf of an IBM Salesperson for their customer.
+A member of the IBM SRE team can request this report on behalf of an IBM Salesperson for their customer.

-The following information is required in order for CDS to send a SOC1 or SOC2 report:
+The following information is required in order for SRE to send a SOC1 or SOC2 report:

 Type of Report Requested: (SOC1 or SOC2)